 Community Partners – Youth

-Boys & Girls Clubs seeks to enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.
-The Gilmer county club located in Ellijay hosts an afterschool program 2:30 p.m. to 6:00 p.m., Monday-Friday.
-There is also an eight-week summer session, Monday-Friday, from 7:30 a.m. to 5:30 p.m.
+Boys & Girls Clubs of North Georgia seeks to enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.
+The Pickens and Gilmer County Clubs host an after-school program until 6:00 p.m. and a seven-week summer program from 7:15 a.m. – 5:45 p.m.
 Volunteers can assist with the program by serving as mentors or tutors or by working with the youth in recreational activities, art projects or games.

 1800 Circle 75 Parkway, SE Atlanta GA 30339

 The Mission of the Boy Scouts of America is to prepare young people to make ethical choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
 Commitment is 1-2 days per wk for 6 months.
 Volunteers needed from 3 p.m.-6 p.m.
 Mon-Fri.
 Needs Tutors; Homework Helpers; Youth Trainers for Speech, Writing, Public Speaking, and Presentations; Intramural Coaches and Assistants.
 Background Check Required.
 Volunteers must go through a mandatory training class.